knowing-me-choose-to-work-with-me/knowing-me-choose-to-work-with-me.github.io/README.md

     - please dont hire/work with me
         - if you are hearing first time and you still found a  better way to solve the problem
         - you dont like this design not matter what
-- from a clould-computing per-se also the from evolution to options, in-my view point to only one thing to accelarate on solving business problem or to automate it with evolving-business-needs
-    - on-premise -> IAAS -> PAAS -> SAAS , FAAS
+- from a clould-computing per-se also the from evolution to options, in-my view point to only one thing to accelarate on solving business problem or to automate it with evolving-business-needs from on-premise to XAAS( IAAS -> PAAS -> SAAS , FAAS )
 - retirement to replatform
-    - in most of my observation the core-business-domain its operating-principles more or less remain same like in typical ecommerce order,inventory and in manufacturing(MRO,supply-chain)
+    - in most of my experience and observations the core-business-domain its operating-principles more or less remain same like in typical ecommerce order,inventory,payment, shipping and in manufacturing(MRO,supply-chain) with few deltas
         -  user-personas may change
         - traditional ways of doing it might change
         - new digital tools got cheaper